Cuba: Authorities Must Cease Harassment of UNPACU Activists and Organisation’s Leader Jose Daniel Ferrer

-In response to the uninterrupted acts of intimidation and violence committed in the last two months by Cuban authorities against members of the dissident organization Unión Patriótica de Cuba (UNPACU), its leader José Daniel Ferrer, and his family, more than 30 Cuban and international human rights organizations issued the following statement:
+In response to the uninterrupted acts of intimidation and violence committed in the last two months by Cuban authorities against members of the dissident organisation Unión Patriótica de Cuba (UNPACU), its leader José Daniel Ferrer, and his family, more than 30 Cuban and international human rights organisations issued the following statement:

 On April 3, 2020, a court in Santiago de Cuba condemned opposition figure Jose Daniel Ferrer and three other UNPACU activists to four-and-a-half years of house-arrest after finding them guilty for the supposed crime of “injury and deprivation of freedom” against another citizen.
 The accusations were presented in an irregular trial conducted behind closed doors.
 The four accused activists had been in prison since October 2019.